Running your own survey programs?

 In this example, the mean for the survey question was 3.5 on a 1 to 5 scale and the confidence statistic was 0.15.
 So, we’re 95% certain the true mean lies in a band defined by 3.5 +/-0.15.
 Our accuracy is 0.15 as a percentage of the size of the scale, which is 5-1=4.
 Thus, our accuracy is +/-3.75%.

 Let’s close by dispelling the myths in the opening three quotes.

-- Finally, 30 responses would provide acceptable accuracy only if a) you have a very small population, b) you have very little variance in the responses, or c) you are willing to accept very low accuracy.
 As a very rough rule of thumb, 200 responses will provide fairly good survey accuracy under most assumptions and parameters of a survey project.
 100 responses are probably needed even for marginally acceptable accuracy.

 Everyone conducting a survey is concerned about response rates and the accuracy for their survey results.
 This is one part of a survey project that does require some fundamental understanding of statistics.
 In our Survey Design Workshop, we spend considerable time on this topic.